booklore-app/booklore-docs/docs/integration/opds.md

 **❌ Reading App Can't Connect**

 - Verify the OPDS server is enabled in Booklore settings
-- Check that you're using the correct OPDS URL
+- Check that you're using the correct OPDS URL: `http://your-server/api/v1/opds`
 - Ensure your OPDS username and password are correct
-- Try using OPDS v1 URL for better compatibility
+- Verify network connectivity to your Booklore server

 **❌ Books Not Appearing**